Chutia people: Dangoria Sabah

 The Dangoria is considered to be a village deity among the Chutias.
 The ritual is generally organised near the tree where the spirit is believed to reside.
 In modern times, many people organise it in their homes.
 The Poka-panthi sect offers rice wine (Chuje) along with meat while the Kesa-panthi sect offers rice-powder (pitha-guri), milk-pudding (payakh) and bananas.
 The Poka-panthis have three types of Dangoria rituals (Kala Sorai, Ronga sorai and Tinitia Sorai) according to the type of bird being sacrificed.
 In this ritual, first earthen lamps are lit under the tree.
 Then, an offering of chuje or payakh is made along with four pairs of betel leaf and areca nuts, Banana Khar and vegetable curry.
 The Poka-panthis also sacrifice the birds and cook the meat along with Korai guri.
 Later, the priests pray to the spirit of the Dangoria deity and bless the household.
-The ritual is known as "Rangason" in Deori-Chutia language.
+The ritual is known as "Rangason" in Deori language.